This entry covers:

 II.
 The Code of Maryland Regulations (COMAR)

 After enactment, Maryland Regulations are compiled in the Code of Maryland Regulations (COMAR).

-An electronic edition of COMAR is posted free by the Division of State Documents.
+The Division of State Documents posts a free online edition of COMAR.
 For better searching and printing, use the electronic editions on Lexis (MD;MDADMIN) or Westlaw (MD-ADC).

 Relation to Statutory Code: The annotations after each section in the West version of the Annotated Code of Maryland lists related sections of the Code or Maryland Administrative Regulations (COMAR).
 Alternatively, the COMAR Deskbook (R.T.
 Associates; LaVale, MD) includes an "Authority" table that lists the COMAR sections enacted under each section of the Annotated Code.

 III.
 Updating COMAR